toaha-unc/markdown-guide/README.md

 |---|---|
 |A|B|

-:--- to aligh text left , ---: to align text right , :---: to align text middle
+:--- to align text left , ---: to align text right , :---: to align text middle
 |Col 1|Col 2|Col 3|
 |:---|---:|:---:|
 |A|B|C|